 Energy efficiency is an important factor when it comes to air conditioning.
-Both the air conditioners are energy efficient and help to cool or heat a small room or space.
-But due to installation differences, wall air conditioners are more energy-efficient than window air conditioners.
+Both air conditioners are energy efficient and help to cool or heat up a room.
+But due to installation differences, in-wall units are more efficient than window units.

-Air conditioners are installed in the window frames tend to have more leaks and gaps.
+Air conditioners installed in the window frames tend to have more leaks and gaps.
 As a result, cool air may still escape regardless of how well you seal the leaks.
-Due to this, window ACs have to run for a long period to keep the room cool or warm.
-While wall air conditioners perfectly fit into the wall and do not allow much cool/warm air to leak out through the window.
+Due to this, window ACs have to run longer to keep your room cool or warm.
+While wall air conditioners perfectly fit into the wall without allowing any leakage.

-Depending on the design, some wall air conditioners can be interchanged with window air conditioners.
-This rule does not apply to through the wall air conditioners in reverse, though, since they are heavy and not suitable to be installed within the window frames.
-Moreover, the installers sometimes do not follow the manufacturers’ instructions, trying to fit the air conditioner in a space for which they were not designed for, compromising the air conditioners’ warranty.
+Depending on the design, some in-wall air conditioners can be interchanged with window air conditioners.
+However, through-the-wall air conditioners are heavy and unsuitable to be installed within the window frames.

-Moreover, through the wall and window air conditioners have built-in thermostats that regulate the temperature.
-Both air conditioners also come with year-round options to provide cooling in summer and heating during winter.
+Moreover, both through-the-wall and window air conditioners have built-in thermostats that regulate the temperature.

-Through the wall air conditioner is a self-contained device.
-A wall air conditioner’s primary function is to take in hot air, cool it down, and release it back like any other AC.
-The unit sucks in hot air from inside the room.
-This hot air is brought to the condenser to cool it down as per the set temperature.
+First, the unit sucks in hot air from inside the room.
+Next, this hot air is brought to the condenser to cool it down as per the set temperature.
 This conditioned air is then released back into the room.
 As a result of this process, the motor also produces hot air, which is pushed out through the vents back into the surrounding environment.

 Digital controls allow you to make changes to your temperature settings.
-They help you set a more accurate temperature using specific numbers instead of a dial.
+For example, they help you set a more accurate temperature using specific numbers instead of a dial.

 Washable Air Filter

 Air filters collect dust and other particles and can affect your unit’s efficiency if not cleaned timely.
-Most through-the-wall air conditioners come with washable air filters and save you money on AC filter replacements.
+Most through-the-wall air conditioners come with washable air filters that can save you money on AC filter replacements.

-Unlike old models, new through the wall air conditioners come with remote controls that help you change the AC settings conveniently.
+Unlike old models, new through-the-wall air conditioners come with remote controls that let you change the AC settings conveniently.
 You can also pair these ACs with a smart AC controller for home climate automation and the convenience of controlling the AC using your phone.

 In case of a power outage, auto restart mode automatically restarts the motor.
 As a result, the air conditioner operates in the last programmed setting when the power is restored.

-You can adjust the lovers in any specific location that you want.
-Some models come with automatic swing louvers and move cool air around the room, maintaining the room’s perfect temperature!
+You can adjust the louvers in any specific location that you want.
+In addition, some models come with automatic swing louvers and move cool air around the room, maintaining the perfect room temperature!

-If a model has an option to program your AC, you can set it to turn on prior to when you need it.
-This will allow you to come home to a conditioned room.
-If your window or wall AC is missing this feature, you can use a smart AC controller to set weekly schedules from your phone.
+If a model has the option to program your AC, you can set it to turn on even without your presence.
+This will allow you to come home to a chilled room.

-In addition to the above-mentioned features, you should also purchase a model that is Energy Star certified.
+In addition to the features mentioned above, you should also purchase an Energy Star certified model.
 Also, choose a model with a higher EER (Energy Efficiency Rating) since they are more energy-efficient.
-Generally, a model with a 9.7 or greater EER value is considered to provide you excellent cooling at the lowest possible operational cost.
+Generally, a model with a 9.7 or greater EER value provides excellent cooling at the lowest possible operational cost.